First-principle theory of the Casimir screening effect: Discussion

-Now let us discuss which formula correctly describes the Casimir disjoining pressure in a high-temperature regime in the absence of ions - the Schwinger or Lifshitz formula.
-As discussed in the Introduction, Lifshitz's theory when applied to the limit of ideally conductive walls encounters an ambiguity that requires taking limits: $\omega_n\to 0$ and $\epsilon(\omega)\to \infty$.
-As mentioned above, Schwinger et al. postulated the following order: $\epsilon(\omega) \to \infty$ and then $\omega_n\to 0$.
+Now let us discuss which formula correctly describes the Casimir disjoining pressure in a high-temperature regime in the absence of ions - the Schwinger or the Lifshitz formula.
+As discussed in the Introduction, when applied to the limit of ideally conductive walls, Lifshitz's theory encounters an ambiguity that requires taking the limits: $\omega_n\to 0$ and $\epsilon(\omega)\to \infty$.
+Schwinger et al. postulated the following order: $\epsilon(\omega) \to \infty$ and then $\omega_n\to 0$.
 At first glance, there seem to be no fundamental reasons why this particular order should be preferred over the one discussed in the works of Lifshitz and co-workers\cite{dzyaloshinskii1961general}.
-However, there are two main arguments that support Schwinger's rule being correct.
+However, two main arguments support Schwinger's rule as the correct one.